Zenamine/docs/pages/cloud/vps/using_kvm_for_vps/guide.en-ca.md

 ### Connecting to the KVM via the APIs

 You may sometimes experience issues connecting to the KVM via your Control Panel.
 In this case, you can use the API solution.
-First, log in via [OVH API](https://api.ovh.com/).
+First, log in via [OVHcloud API](https://api.ovh.com/).

 > [!api]
 >